- Donia Human Rights Fellows Program

 BA Public Policy; minor, Modern Middle Eastern and North African Studies ‘24

 “The Donia Human Rights Center Student-Initiated Fellowship financially supported my 10-week internship this summer at the U.S. Libya External Office (Embassy), which is based at the U.S. Embassy to Tunisia.
-Specifically, I interned in the embassy’s Public Affairs Section (PAS), which executes the Department of State’s public diplomacy goals.
-Given that the LEO is not located in Libya, the PAS was very short-staffed compared to an average embassy.
-With only two American Foreign Service Officers (FSOs) in the PAS, I had a unique opportunity to make significant contributions and complete the duties of an entry level FSO, and occasionally of a deputy/acting Information/Cultural Affairs Officer.
+Specifically, I interned in the embassy’s Public Affairs Section (PAS), which executes the Embassy's public diplomacy goals.